Bizkaia: What is TicketBAI Invoicing?

 What is TicketBAI?

-TicketBAI is the invoicing software that follows specific standards to guarantee the integrity, conservation, traceability and inviolability of records that document the supply of goods and services.
+TicketBAI is an invoicing software that follows specific standards to guarantee the integrity, conservation, traceability and inviolability of records that document the supply of goods and services.
 This compliant invoicing system is also called “guarantor software”.

-What are TicketBAi invoice requirements?
+What are TicketBAi invoice requirements in Bizkaia?

 TicketBAI-compliant software must be able to generate the following documents: